elena1204/store-api/README.md

 ## API Docs

-- /api/products: returns all products from the database
+- GET /api/products: returns all products from the database